-Research's abstracts for each of the 2022 College Research Day presentations can be read below.
-In the blog section of our website, you can find articles from those who entered our research blog competition.
-Kindly sponsored by AstraZeneca, prizes were awarded for the best talk and best blog.
+Research's abstracts for each of the 2023 College Research Day presentations can be read below.
+In the blog section of our website, we will be publishing articles from those who entered our research blog competition.
+Kindly sponsored by AstraZeneca, prizes will be awarded for the best talk and best blog.

 Every year the College runs a series of talks by expert speakers on an interdisciplinary theme.

 In 2018-2019 the theme was "Coercion" and covered topics ranging from animal rights to migration.